smartystreets/pbar/README.md

 ```

 #### Progress Bar Length
-Set the length of the progress bar, not counting the summary text.
+Set the character length of the actual progress bar (not counting the summary text).
 Default 50.
 ```
 pbar.BarLength(25)
 ```